itas109/CSerialPort/README-EN.md

 Language: <strong>English</strong> / <a href="README.md">Chinese 中文</a>
 </p>

-a lightweight library of serial port, which can easy to read and write serical port on windows and linux with C++
+Lightweight cross-platform serial port library based on C++, which can easy to read and write serial port on mutiple operating system

 ---